Elisha909/Helix-Project/README.md

 # Helix-Project
-This project will illustrate the basic function and interface that the Helix hospital rating app.
+This project will illustrate the basic function and interface that the Helix hospital rating app will have.